jupyter/enhancement-proposals/29-jep-process/README.md

 This section describes how information about the JEP process (e.g., new JEPs, updates to current JEPs, etc) is communicated to the community.

 Note: This JEP repo is the **canonical "source of truth"** for individual JEPs, the JEP process, and activity on JEPs.

 ### The JEP public archive website

+A public website contains a readable archive of all JEP proposals.
-A list of all current JEPs and the content present in the pull request exists at the JEP text, all relevant metadata about the JEP, and links to PRs and issues for the JEP.
-When a JEP enters into a final state (e.g., "Completed", "Withdrawn", "Rejected"), it is added to this website.
+It contains list of all JEPs that have entered a "final" state (e.g., "Completed", "Withdrawn", "Rejected").
+The content of each JEP will be displayed in a readable fashion.
+When a JEP enters into a final state, it is added to this website.

+Note that the JEPs themselves contain the content, while the website is just a quick way to display them in a reading-friendly format.

 ## Glossary